StoneCypher/keyscan/README.md

 Yep.
 And none of them are what I wanted.

- * One-liner node keypress handling: check.
+ * One-liner node keypress handling
- * No need to configure beyond saying "this is the handler": check
+ * No need to configure beyond saying "this is the handler"
- * Suppress echo by default: check
+ * Suppress echo by default
+ * Configurable (and removable) kill key(s)
- * Special keys (eg arrow keys) interpreted down to common sense strings: check.
+ * Special keys (eg arrow keys) interpreted down to common sense strings
- * `readline` which-field defect repaired: check.
+ * `readline` various-field defect repaired